-Adjusting the refrigerator shelves
+Adjusting the cantilever refrigerator shelves

 Adjust the shelves to match the way you use your refrigerator.
+Glass shelves are strong enough to hold bottles, milk and other heavy food items.

-To remove shelves:
+To remove glass shelves:

 - 1. Remove items from shelf.

 - 2. Tilt shelf up at front.

 - 3. Lift back of shelf.

 - 4. Pull shelf straight out.